Army of Italy (France): Bonaparte's reforms

 Poorly supplied (uniforms and shoes were rare), and only getting reinforcements irregularly, the Army of Italy was sometimes reduced to looting to survive.
 When Bonaparte arrived (he took up command on 27 March 1796), indiscipline was rife.
 Chouan songs were sung by the troops, and a company of the Dauphin was formed.
 All the while improving the supply system as much as possible, Bonaparte also reestablished discipline.
-He condemned officers who had cried Vive le roi !, (English: "Live the king!"), dismissed the 13th regiment of hussards for indiscipline and dissolved an entire regiment when it revolted at the end of March.
+He condemned officers who had cried Vive le roi !
+(English: "Live the king!"), dismissed the 13th regiment of hussards for indiscipline and dissolved an entire regiment when it revolted at the end of March.
 Purged in this way, the Army of Italy was subsequently the most Jacobin of all the French armies.

 Its first victories improved things – allowing better resupply and easing pay problems through "war contributions" from the conquered lands – but memoirs (though not official communiques) speak of individual or collective failures right up to 1797.

 Reserve army

 Much of the original Armée d'Italie became the Army of Egypt.
 Another army, originally called the armée de Réserve, was formed at Dijon on 8 March 1800 (17 ventôse year VIII) and took the title Armée d'Italie on 23 June 1800 (4 messidor year VIII) when it was merged with the remains of the original Armée d'Italie.
-The new army's first commander was Masséna, followed by Bonaparte (as First Consul and "Commander in person") and général Berthier (its 'Général en chef' from 2 April to 23 June 1800).
+The new army's first commander was General Masséna, followed by Bonaparte (as First Consul and "Commander in person") and General Berthier (its Général en chef from 2 April to 23 June 1800).
 It was under Berthier that this army beat the Austrians at the Battle of Marengo on 14 June 1800 (25 prairial year 8).